 Some experts believe relapse is part of the journey when someone is battling substance abuse or addiction.
 That may be true, but it doesn’t stop the professionals involved in addiction treatments from focusing on relapse prevention.
 A relapse is when someone who has stopped drinking alcohol or using drugs uses a substance, whether it is what they were addicted to or not.
 A relapse can be dangerous because it can involve binge drinking, which is difficult in multiple ways.
 First, excessive drinking is harmful to your health in general.
 Second, binge drinking can produce problems with the law, promiscuous sexual activity, and other dangerous actions based on the lack of inhibition brought on by alcohol abuse.
 If you are in recovery and think you are going to relapse due to stress or another trigger, be sure to implement your relapse prevention plan if you have one.
 You can also call the addiction treatment center you went to for alcohol rehab, as most, if not all, have alumni programs to help those who have taken advantage of their treatment programs in the past.

 Discover more on how to deal with the relapse of an alcoholic here:

 How to Improve Your Chances of Recovering from Alcoholism

-There are several ways to improve your chances of successfully beginning and continuing addiction recovery from alcoholism:
+There are several ways to improve your chances of successfully beginning and continuing alcohol addiction recovery in LA: